nodejs/node/doc/api/util.md

     description: The `depth` default changed to `20`.
   - version: v11.0.0
     pr-url: https://github.com/nodejs/node/pull/22756
-    description: The inspection output is now limited to about 128 MB.
+    description: The inspection output is now limited to about 128 MiB.
 Data above that size will not be fully inspected.
   - version: v10.12.0
     pr-url: https://github.com/nodejs/node/pull/22788